aaronryank/Cubically/readme.md

 # Cubically

-Cubically is a [work-in-progress](//github.com/cubically) complex esoteric programming language built for the study of Rubik's Cubes.
+Cubically is a [work-in-progress](//github.com/cubically) esoteric programming language built to be complex and painful, and to encourage users to extensively [study](//github.com/cubically/algorithms) Rubik's Cubes.

 The most recent [version](//github.com/aaronryank/cubically/releases) of Cubically is [2.1](//github.com/aaronryank/cubically/releases/tag/v2.1).